-As a contemporary installation artist, I create artworks which poetically engage and speculate upon my relationship with coastal environments where I have lived, return to regularly, or to which I have ancestral connections.
+As a multidisciplinary artist, I create artworks which poetically engage and speculate upon my relationship with coastal environments where I have lived, return to regularly, or to which I have ancestral connections.

-• Through the field of contemporary installation, Judith Klavins speculates upon her connection to the coast; its flux and unpredictability.
+• Judith Klavins is a multidisciplinary artist.
+Her work often speculates upon her connection to the coast; its flux and unpredictability.
 This is where Klavins grew up and to where she regularly returns.

 In a family diary, Klavins discovered that some of her maternal ancestors also lived on the coast, on King Island, llutruwita (Tasmania), in the middle of Bass Strait in the early 1800’s.
 A sealer lived and raised a family with a Tasmanian First Nations woman.
 The archives reveal that such relationships were often coercive.